Translating Academia:

 c. ‘if […], the historian will ask himself’ → ‘Αν ο ιστορικός είναι πεισμένος ότι’ (if the historian is convinced that).
 The target version conceptualized the historian as being convinced about something, whereas the English version describes the historian as wondering about questions.

-The target version seems to reinforce the assertiveness of the historian, because certainty seems to be a value in a positive politeness strategies, often favoured in Greek (Sifianou 1992), whereas academic modesty in English (a negative politeness concern) would entail less certainty in drawing conclusions.
+The target version seems to reinforce the assertiveness of the historian, because certainty seems to be a value in positive politeness strategies, often favoured in Greek (Sifianou 1992), whereas academic modesty in English (a negative politeness concern) would entail less certainty in drawing conclusions.

 d. Ø → ‘δεν υπάρχει αμφιβολία ότι’ (there is no doubt that): the Greek academic validates his expertise in the field by literally excluding any doubt in the truth of his statement (that the leaders of the Russian revolution were profoundly influenced).
 By contrast, the ST makes no evaluation of the truth conditions of the corresponding claim.